Some results on chromatic number as a function of triangle count: Introduction

 Another powerful bound for triangle-free graphs can be given in terms of the maximum degree:\footnote{Theorem~\ref{triangle-free-d} is attributed to Johansson, as attributed by \cite{molloy}.
 See \cite{molloy2} for a more recent proof, which also gives bounds on the constant term.} \begin{theorem} Suppose $G$ is triangle-free and has maximum degree $d$.
 Then $\chi(G) \leq O \Bigl( \frac{d}{\log d} \Bigr)$ \end{theorem}

 These bounds are much smaller than would be possible for a generic graph (with no restriction on the number of triangles); in those cases one can only show the bounds

 The requirement that a graph has no triangles is quite rigid.
 There have been comparatively fewer works which relax the triangle-free condition to allow a small number of triangles.
-One noteworthy exception to this is the result of \cite{aks}: \begin{theorem}[\cite{aks}] Suppose $G$ is a graph with maximum degree $d$ and each vertex incident on at most $y$ triangles, where $1 \leq y \leq d^2/2$.
+One noteworthy exception to this is the result of \cite{aks}: \begin{theorem}[\cite{aks}] Suppose the graph $G$ has maximum degree $d$ and each vertex incident on at most $y$ triangles, where $1 \leq y \leq d^2/2$.
 Then

 \end{theorem}